victoria-maple/resources/guide.md

   monsters that you can find, and carve your own path.
 - There is always difficulty at the beginning.
 Vicloc is pretty brutal when first starting out, and you&rsquo;ll be aching for potion money.
-However, with some shrewdness and determination, anyone can surpass this level of financial despair!
+However, with some shrewdness and determination, anyone can overcome this financial despair!
 - Defences (WDEF and MDEF) actually matter in vicloc.
 Yes, you heard that right.
 - &hellip;